 (a) who employs another person in child-related employment; or

-(b) who carries on a child-related business.
+(b) who carries on a child-related business; or

+(c) who is an education provider.

 (2) The CEO may require a regulated person, by written notice or otherwise, to provide, within a reasonable specified time, specified information or documents that the CEO reasonably needs to establish that the regulated person has complied with this Act.

 (3) A regulated person who does not provide the specified information or documents within the specified time commits an offence.